pj90/test2/README.md

 All files are publicly open to practive there git and github exercises.

-Append your words at any place one at a time at any place in the 'file1.txt' to practice more and more.
+Append your words for any alphabet just in that row in the 'file1.txt'.

+Append your numbers in words in 'file2.txt'.

+Push your scripts for git commands.

-Append your numbers in words in 'file2.txt' one at a time to practice more and more.
+# Push your entry one at a time to practice more and more.

 # Good Luck